 AI Financial Forecast Draft: From Drivers to 12-Month Outlook

-Hand AI your driver list — price, volume, churn, hire plan — and get a 12-month P&L forecast you can defend in a board meeting, not a black-box spreadsheet.
+Hand AI your driver list — price, volume, churn, hire plan — and get a defensible 12-month P&L forecast.
+Which tool, which model, and the exact prompt (June 2026).

 The task